-After this offering, we will have outstanding [•] shares of common stock.
-This amount includes: (i) 1,861,706 shares of common stock are issuable upon the completion of this offering by mandatory conversion of outstanding shares of our Series A Convertible Preferred Stock on a one-to-one basis; (ii) [•] shares of common stock are issuable upon the completion of this offering by mandatory conversion of \$5,277,056 principal amount of notes issued by our 98%-owned subsidiary GBS Pty Ltd at a conversion price per share equal to 85% of the public offering price in this offering.
-In addition, 1,861,706 shares of common stock will be issuable during the one year period commencing on the second anniversary of the completion of this offering upon exercise of outstanding warrants issued in connection with the Series A Convertible Preferred Stock.
+After this offering, we will have outstanding shares of common stock.
+This amount includes: (i) 1,964,884 shares of common stock are issuable upon the completion of this offering by mandatory conversion of outstanding shares of our Series A Convertible Preferred Stock on a one-to-one basis; and (ii) shares of common stock are issuable upon the completion of this offering by mandatory conversion of \$5,277,056 principal amount of notes issued by our 98%-owned subsidiary GBS Pty Ltd at a conversion price per share equal to 85% of the public offering price in this offering.
+In addition, 1,964,884 shares of common stock will be issuable during the one year period commencing on the second anniversary of the completion of this offering upon exercise of outstanding warrants issued in connection with the Series A Convertible Preferred Stock, and shares will be issuable upon the exercise of warrants to be issued to the underwriters upon the closing of this offering.
+See "Underwriting."